JohnSanDesu/Face-Alignment/README.md

   - Success with front-facing, neutral expression images.
   - Failure with tilted angles, exaggerated facial expressions, or low-quality input.

-- **Improvement Suggestions**
-  - Use **AdamW** optimizer (includes L2 regularization).
-  - Apply **data augmentation** (e.g., rotation, flipping).
-  - Update CNN architecture to better handle diverse data.

----

-## 🎨 Task 2: Lip and Eye Color Modification

-### 🎯 Objective

-Modify the color of lips and eyes in facial images by segmenting regions using keypoints.

-### ⚙️ Methodology

-- Use facial keypoint indexes to create binary masks for lips and eyes.
-- Apply color transformations (e.g., red tones) to the masked regions.

-### 📈 Results

-- **Success Cases**: Accurate red coloring of lips and eyes in aligned images.
-- **Failure Cases**: Inaccurate coloring if facial alignment is off.

-### 💡 Suggestions

-- Train a dedicated CNN to detect lips and eyes more precisely.
-- Improve accuracy of facial alignment for better downstream performance.

----

 ## 📦 Dependencies